 - Places of worship

+- Indoor Sports facilities (i.e. gyms); and

 - Open spaces

 - Arts and Cultural Facilities

 Whilst Park Farm Village will be the largest centre, and delivered in Phase 3 (See DFD Section 9), each phase brought forward in advance of this will be connected to local facilities.
 The majority of Phase 1 and 2 development will be serviced by either Great Belsteads Village or Willow Hill Village (both delivered in Phase 1), whilst the southern portion of OPA 2 delivered in Phase 1 will be connected to Beaulieu to the south via a crossing over the RDR1 (Beaulieu Parkway).
 This phasing ensures no residents are left without sustainable access to local facilities, whilst the CGC reaches a critical mass to support the larger and more centralised Village Centre.